visgl/loaders.gl/modules/zip/README.md

 [loaders.gl](https://uber-web.github.io/loaders.gl/#/docs) is a collection of framework independent 3D and geospatial parsers and encoders.

-This module contains loader for the Zip Archive format.
+This module contains loaders and writers for the Zip Archive format.

+For documentation please visit the [website](https://loaders.gl).